JamesBingo/face/README.md

 The goal of **face** is to help you rapidly develop your next interface documentation, code and test tools.

-Avinoics equipment typically consists of developing requirements, code and verification tools.
-This tool aims to simplfy the entire process by enabling the user to state the entire interface of the equipement in one place - a simple json/yaml config file. **face** will analyse its content and automatically create documentiton, code and test tools.
-An update to the interface (config file) will cause an update to all outputs therefore solving the problem of keeping docs, code, test cases in sync.
+Avionics equipment typically consists of developing requirements, code and verification tools. **face** aims to simplfy the entire process by enabling the user to state there equipment interface in one place - a simple json/yaml config file. **face** will analyse its contents and automatically create documentiton, code and test tools.
+An update to the interface (config file) will cause an update to all outputs therefore solving the problem of keeping docs, code and test cases in sync.

 It currently takes a config file and outputs a static web page.
 The plan is to add code and test tools and different format of documents.